 A great tip when positioning your shoot site is to mark it out in the day, either using a range finder or by pacing it out.
 Then, make a mark on the floor or leave a stone on the shoot spot.

-The first night we shot more than 100 rats but had to stop when they became wary of breaking cover to climb across dead rats to get to the food.
+During the first night-time ratting we shot more than 100 of the rodents but had to stop when they became wary of breaking cover to climb across dead rats to get to the food.
 We left the site for two weeks to allow the rats to settle and then managed another 50-plus night, though we did notice significantly less rat activity.

-During the warmer months it is advised to revisit areas more frequently because this is a prime time for rats to breed and multiply fast.
+Rats breed and multiply fast during the warmer months so keep an eye on the areas for pest control.
 Make sure you collect as many fallen rats as possible and dispose of them safely away from the site.
 Leaving them behind will win you no favours with the farmer and will simply leave food for the other rats.
 On our second outing, we noticed that three of the fallen rats had been taken by other rats – this just goes to show their cannibalistic tendencies.